 "For some reason, Berliners just didn't care.
 Well, not about an English rock singer, anyway..." - David Bowie

 Low, released in January 1977, has long divided opinion.
 At the time, many were perplexed by the original "side two" of dense, metallic, sombre ambient instrumentals conjured up by Bowie and Brian Eno.
+Let's be brutally honest, not many of us liked it at the time.
 Also mystifying to many were the six "semi songs" contained on the original "side one", most around two to three minutes in length and having a somewhat "unfinished" feel to them.
 The semi-instrumental chart hit Sound And Vision with its "blue, blue electric blue" catchline, was the most accessible, along with the slightly poppy Be My Wife.
-I clearly remember the reaction at the time of a lot of fans was "what the...." and there were lots of moans about "wasted money" etc. Indeed, RCA executives wrote Bowie a letter upon hearing the album, requesting another Young Americans-style album.
+I clearly remember the reaction at the time of a lot of fans was "what the fuck..." and there were lots of moans about "wasted money" etc. Indeed, RCA executives wrote Bowie a letter upon hearing the album, requesting another Young Americans-style album.
 Bowie is said to have framed the letter and hung it on his wall.

 Bowie had visited Berlin in 1976, trying to get off the drugs (possibly unsuccessfully as his companion was Iggy Pop).
 He also was worried about his sanity due to his unpredictable, odd behaviour during 1975-76.
 It definitely provided a boost.
 Bowie's influence from krautrock groups like Tangerine Dream, Neu! and Kraftwerk grew even stronger as well as he met various German musicians while there.
 He had this to say about the city -